 For derivative contracts with financing premiums:

 Disclose the aggregate, non-discounted total premium cost for these contracts and the premium cost due in each of the following four years, and thereafter.
-Include the aggregate fair value of derivative instruments with financing premiums excluding the impact of the deferred or financing premiums.
+Also disclose the aggregate fair value of derivative instruments with financing premiums excluding the impact of the deferred or financing premiums.

 For each derivative contract with financing premiums: